transdigiware/blockchain/howto/ibp-console.md

 Before you deploy the console, ensure that you understand the following considerations:

-- All peers deployed with this release use CouchDB as their state database.
+- All peers that are deployed with this release use CouchDB as their state database.
 - You are responsible for the management of health monitoring, security, and logging of your Kubernetes cluster.
 See this [information](/docs/containers?topic=containers-responsibilities_iks#your-responsibilities-by-using-ibm-cloud-kubernetes-service){: external} for details on what {{site.data.keyword.cloud_notm}} manages and what you are responsible for.
 - You are also responsible for monitoring the resource usage of your Kubernetes cluster.
 To monitor your Kubernetes resources, we recommend using the [{{site.data.keyword.cloud_notm}} Sysdig](https://www.ibm.com/cloud/sysdig){: external} tool in combination with your {{site.data.keyword.cloud_notm}} Kubernetes dashboard.
 If you need to increase storage capacity or performance of your cluster, see this information on how to [modify your existing volume](/docs/containers?topic=containers-file_storage#change_storage_configuration){: external}.
 - You are responsible for managing and securing your certificates and private keys. {{site.data.keyword.IBM_notm}} does not store your certificates in the Kubernetes cluster or in the console.
 They are only kept in the local storage of your browser.
 If you switch browsers, you will have to import your created identities into that browser.